 This exercise asks you to systematically focus your attention on different parts of your body, from your feet to the muscles in your face.
-It is designed to help you develop a mindful awareness of your bodily sensations, and to relieve tension wherever it is found.
-Research suggests that this mindfulness practice can help reduce stress, improve well-being, and decrease aches and pains.
+It is designed to help you develop a mindful awareness of your bodily sensations, and to relieve tension when possible.
+Research suggests that this mindfulness practice can help reduce stress, improve your well-being, and decrease aches and pains.

-	20-45 minutes, three to six days per week for four weeks.
+5 minutes, three to six days per week.
 Research suggests that people who practice the body scan for longer reap more benefits from this practice.

 The body scan can be performed while lying down, sitting, or in other postures.
 The steps below are a guided meditation designed to be done while sitting.
 You can listen to audio of this three-minute guided meditation, produced by UCLA’s Mindful Awareness Research Center (MARC), in the player; if it doesn't play, you can find it here or download it from MARC's website.*

 Especially for those new to the body scan, we recommend performing this practice with the audio.
 However, you can also use the script below for guidance for yourself or for leading this practice for others.

 * You can also listen to a 45-minute version of the Body Scan that the UC San Diego Center for Mindfulness uses in its trainings in Mindfulness-Based Stress Reduction.